seanchandler/clickme-app-test/README.md

 ## Options
-All command line options are java system properties and loaded passed with `-D `
+All command line options are java system properties and loaded with `-D `

 | options   |      descritopn      |  default | platform | required |
 |-----------|:---------------------|:--------:|:--------:|:---------|